For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 The Council’s colossal space station, the Citadel, is the heart of politics, diplomacy and commerce in the known galaxy.
 Thus, the areas following Council law, using Council currency, etc. are often called Citadel Space.
 Species rejecting Council rule are collectively known as the Terminus Systems, as they lie outside Council boundaries.

-The first contact with aliens was marred by a grave misunderstanding.
+The first Human contact with aliens was marred by a grave misunderstanding.
 It resulted in war between the new Systems Alliance forces and Turian troops.
-Thankfully, the situation was soon deescalated and the damage from the First Contact War remained contained.
+Thankfully, the situation was soon deescalated.
+Though it was a psychological shock for Earth, the damage from the First Contact War remained contained.

 Brave new worlds

 The last few decades have been a torrent of constant change and discoveries for Humanity, far beyond anything in History.

 Many Humans are bewildered and amazed by the extraordinary horizons that are now open – and the alien species that populate them.
 Most tend to be somewhat scared of the deluge of new things.
 Such as biotics and toad-dinosaur aliens and the moon-sized Citadel space station.